suchipi/hex-engine/packages/website/docs/api-2d.md

 `subtractXMutate(amount: number): this`

-Mutate this Point by subtracting the specified value from its x value.
+Mutate this Vector by subtracting the specified value from its x value.

 ##### subtractY

 > Available since version: 0.0.1

-`subtractY(amount: number): Point`
+`subtractY(amount: number): Vector`

-Create a new Point whose x and y values are equivalent to this one's, but with the specified value subtracted from the y value.
+Create a new Vector whose x and y values are equivalent to this one's, but with the specified value subtracted from the y value.

 ##### subtractYMutate